-A couple of months ago I helped cut the ribbon for a pretty amazing project at the Amos Herr Park in East Hempfield Township.
+A few years ago I helped cut the ribbon for a pretty amazing project at the Amos Herr Park in East Hempfield Township.
 It was the culmination of nearly three years of planning that resulted in the completion of a nearly half-acre playground full of activity and gathering space for children of all ages and abilities.
 The entire structure was built by community volunteers in a whirlwind of mud, sawdust and extension cords during 12 days of the hardest work that I’ve ever been part of.

 I learned so many lessons during this project – but one of the most important lessons I learned can be illustrated by one particular aspect of this project that will stick with me.
 Part of the early work involved taking these extremely heavy structural poles and setting them vertically in a hole that had been dug in the ground.
 These formed the foundation of the playground structure.
 Picture a wooden deck on the back of a house…these were the corner posts – on steroids.
 Hundreds of them…

 Some of the posts were as long as 22′ (more than two stories tall) and weighed many hundreds of pounds.
 To set these suckers into place we would get 8 or 9 people to carry the post on our shoulders, weave our way through the worksite and lower the end into the pre-dug hole.
 Then we’d lift the post into place, level and brace it, and backfill the hole.